 70% of patients who used the brace regularly and performed the corrective exercises regularly achieved good results.

 On the other hand, only 29% of the patients achieved good results when they weren’t using the brace regularly, regardless of whether they exercised regularly or not.

 This means that wearing the brace is extremely important if you want to correct the pectus excavatum deformity.
 You can’t achieve good results if you don’t wear the brace daily.

 During the study, there weren’t any significant complications.
-Only 4% of all patients had slight skin irritation or transient hyperpigmentation at the places where the brace was compressing on the body.
-12% of the patients reported discomfort on the compression spot, which the patients solved quickly by reducing the pressure amount.
+Only 4% of all patients had slight skin irritation or transient hyperpigmentation at the places where the brace was compressing the body.
+12% of the patients reported discomfort on the compression spot, which the patients solved quickly by reducing the pressure.